 The MIHF generates optionally a Transport Address TLV.
 If the MIH_Net_Group_Manipulate.request contains a TransportAddress parameter, the parameter is contained in the Transport Address TLV.
 Else if the MIH_Net_Group_Manipulate.request does not contain a TransportAddress parameter, the MIHF decides a transport address parameter (which is implementation specific and outside of the scope of this specification).

 If GroupKeyData is accompanied, generate an SAID Notification TLV.
-If KeyUpdateFlag=0, the TLV contains the security association identifier associated with the GroupKeyData.
+If GroupKeyUpdateFlag=0, the TLV contains the security association identifier associated with the GroupKeyData.
 Otherwise, the TLV contains a newly allocated security association ID for the GroupKeyData.
 The security association identifier obtained through the SAID Notification TLV is stored.
 This identifier is used in SAID TLVs, which are carried in subsequent MIH messages encrypted by the group key corresponding to the GroupKeyData.

-If ResponseFlag=0, generate an MIH_Net_Group_Manipulate indication using the preceding TLVs, else generate an MIH_Net_Group_Manipulate request using the preceding TLVs.

-Protect the MIH_Net_Group_Manipulate indication message or the MIH_Net_Group_Manipulate request message as shown in 9.6.4.

 Update the Group Membership Information Base with TargetGroupIdentifier, the transport address parameter, the sequence number and the SAID.
 If a MasterGroupKey is contained in the MIH_Net_Group_Manipulate.request, also update the Group Membership Information Base with the MasterGroupKey as the MGK.